Router comparison: Mesh WiFi vs. standard routers

 Coverage and range

-• Mesh router: Mesh routers provide better coverage over extensive areas.
+- Mesh router: Mesh routers provide better coverage over extensive areas.
 Several nodes work together to blanket a large space with WiFi.
 Mesh routers are ideal for large homes, multiple floors and complex layouts where a single router would not reach.
+Mesh routers can also support Ethernet backhaul to maximize bandwidth and maintain reliable speeds across every part of the network.
+Astound’s Whole Home WiFi offers this coverage if you’re looking to eliminate dead zones.

 Performance and Speed

-• Mesh router: Mesh networks are designed to maintain high performance across the entire network.
-Nodes communicate with each other to ensure that devices are always connected to the strongest signal available, which maintains high speeds even at greater distances from the primary router.
-Additionally, many mesh systems can automatically prioritize traffic to ensure high-demand devices get the bandwidth they need when they need it.
+- Mesh router: Do mesh routers reduce speed?
+Mesh networking systems are designed to deliver consistent performance across the entire network.
+Multiple nodes communicate with each other to keep devices connected to the strongest wireless signal, ensuring high speeds even at greater distances from the primary router.
+And, with Astound’s mesh system, you can access mobile app controls to manage bandwidth, prioritize data for high-demand devices and reduce the risk of network slowdowns.

 Setup and use